WavebreakMediaMicro - Fotolia

 Two rising stars of the IT world are set to meet as they ascend.
-The first, hyper-converged infrastructure (HCI), combines servers and storage in nodes that can be built into scale-out clusters.
-The second, cloud storage, has increased rapidly in use, with hybrid and multi-cloud operations looking ever more realistic option...
+The , hyper-converged infrastructure (HCI), combines servers and storage in nodes that can be built into scale-out clusters.
+The second, cloud storage, has increased rapidly in use, with hybrid and multi-cloud operations looking ever more realistic options.

 So, we have seen suppliers start to combine hyper-converged products with cloud functionality.
 These cloud-enabled, hyper-converged products allow private cloud operations on-site, while also offering connections to, and interoperability with, public cloud services.